OrdoSkirataIT/holocront/README.md

 # potentiumbot
-A bot for the Potentium Order
+A Discord bot for the Potentium Order

+# To Do - Prioritized
+- Enable slash commands and set up directory for storing commands
+- Set up /guild <name> command
+- Add fun star wars themed commands